 It is important to understand that alimony is not like child support where states follow specific child support guidelines to determine the amount.
-Instead, a judge has broad discretion is deciding alimony amounts.
-However, several factors are taken into account and these include but are not limited to the age, physical, emotional and financial status of both spouses.
-In addition, the length of the marriage, standard of living the once married couple enjoyed together, the amount of time needed to acquire job skills and the ability of a spouse to actually pay alimony are also considered
+Instead, a judge has broad discretion in deciding alimony amounts.
+However, several factors are taken into account and these include but are not limited to the age, physical, emotional, and financial status of both spouses.
+In addition, the length of the marriage, the standard of living the once-married couple enjoyed together, the amount of time needed to acquire job skills, and the ability of a spouse to actually pay alimony are also considered

 Reaching an agreement regarding alimony could be difficult.
-It could cause disputes and could crate some financial problems.
-In these situations, it is always important to address these legal issues and gain insight about their options.
+It could cause disputes and could create some financial problems.
+In these situations, it is always important to address these legal issues and gain insight into their options.
 This will ensure the problem is solved and each spouse understands his or her rights.